PiroiGeorge/Piroi-Madalin-George--Katana-Interactiva-/README.md

 - The **MPU-6050 accelerometer/gyroscope** detects tilt and sharp movements (e.g., slashes) to trigger LED patterns.
 - The **DY-SV5W MP3 player module** plays sound effects synchronized with motion or lighting modes.
 - A **push button** allows switching between modes, such as static lighting, tilt-based effects, or special lighting patterns.
+- A **switch button** allows turning on and off the powers for the 9 V battery
 - The system is powered by a **9V battery** for portability or a USB-connected power bank for extended use.

 ---